 Research on microbial agents, which cause lethal diseases in humans and for which effective drugs or preventive vaccines are not available, must be conducted by well-trained investigators in specially built, well-maintained laboratories.
-The BSL-3/ABSL-3 Biocontainment Core provides the triad of service, research and development, and education and training to investigators at the university and the wider research community.
+The Biocontainment Core provides the triad of customized service, research and development, and education and training to investigators at the university and the wider research community.

 Specific Aim 1